MIS in Canada

 Sub-types of Management of Information Systems

 MIS is a graduate level degree program, which is usually offered through schools of business or management.
 Most of the MIS master’s programs can be completed in 18-24 months.
 The program covers solutions to problems that arise in business such as calculating the costs of production, labor and marketing.
 It gives an enhanced solution with respect to the technologies used and procedures adapted to overcome such problems.
-MIS in Canada

 MIS courses offer a hands-on experience with either in-classroom computers or separate computer labs.
 Students get to study Project Management, Database Management, Information Systems and Programming.
 Some of the courses offered include Healthcare Information System, Software Design and Integration, Business Communications, Web Computing and Mining, Social and Ethical Issues of the Internet, Business Foundations for IT, Information Technology Audit, Information Systems Analysis and Design, Information Security in Public and Private Sectors and Business Data Communications & Networking.
 The program requires 33 credit hours of coursework in business, technology and managerial subjects.
-MIS in Canada

 Why should I study MIS in Canada?